Network 18-30

 Network 18-30 Reading list

-You’ll find our reading lists useful to you as an active citizen, in your studies or when researching NCW issues.
+Our reading lists offer useful information to assist you as an active citizen, in your studies or when researching NCW issues.
 The books have been chosen to illustrate and challenge NCW’s wide range of concerns and to make suggestions for addressing societal problems.

 We expect them all to be reliable sources of information.
 If you come across anything you’d like to challenge, please let the Network 18-30 Coordinator know via the NCW office at info@ncwgb.org

-All Network 18-30 members receive a copy of each reading list and can make suggestions for future reading lists.
+All Network 18-30 members can make suggestions for the reading lists.
 To do this, contact the Coordinator at info@ncwgb.org and include a short description of the content you’d like to recommend.

 Several Network members have suggested a book discussion group.
 If you’d like to set one up do let the Coordinator know at info@ncwgb.org.